XloSky/DCP/README.md

 1. The system records the latest input.
 2. `/profile` and `/time` command turns do not advance time.
+3. Quick time commands such as `/sleep`, `/nap`, `/rest`, `/wait`, `/tomorrow`, `/pause`, and `/resume` also do not consume automatic turn advancement.
-3. Normal turns advance by `minutesPerAction`.
+4. Normal turns advance by `minutesPerAction`, unless time is paused.
-4. If the turn crosses the hour boundary from `:59`, the clock snaps to the next hour.
+5. If the turn crosses the hour boundary from `:59`, the clock snaps to the next hour.
-5. The displayed calendar stamp is derived from:
-   - internal `day`
-   - configured anchor date from `/time config date`
+6. `/time config date` sets the current displayed date.
-6. Phase is derived from the current hour:
+7. Phase is derived from the current hour:
    - Morning: `06:00-11:59`
    - Afternoon: `12:00-16:59`
    - Evening: `17:00-19:59`
    - Night: `20:00-05:59`
+8. Display format is controlled by `/time config format <12h|24h>`.

 ## Seasons